-The pathways to advanced mathematics courses all begin with linear algebra and multivariable calculus.
-The standard prerequisite for most linear algebra and multivariable calculus courses includes two semesters of calculus (with the exception of MATH 2310, which requires only one semester of calculus).
+The pathways to advanced mathematics courses all begin with linear algebra and multivariable calculus, and the standard prerequisite for most linear algebra and multivariable calculus courses includes two semesters of calculus.

-MATH 2210-2220 is good preparation to begin a math major.
+MATH 2210-MATH 2220 is good preparation to begin a math major.
 Half of Cornell math majors take this sequence.

-The defining characteristic of this sequence is its rapid and utilitarian coverage of a wide variety of mathematical topics important in engineering and the physical sciences.
-Although MATH 1910-1920-2930-2940 covers more topics than other programs, the courses in the sequence cover those topics in somewhat lesser depth and with less attention to theoretical background, particularly when compared to MATH 2210-2220 and MATH 2230-2240.
+The defining characteristic of the engineering mathematics sequence, MATH 1910-MATH 1920-MATH 2930-MATH 2940, is its rapid and utilitarian coverage of a wide variety of mathematical topics important in engineering and the physical sciences.
+Although the sequence covers more topics than other programs, the courses in the sequence cover those topics in somewhat lesser depth and with less attention to theoretical background, particularly when compared to MATH 2210-MATH 2220 and MATH 2230-MATH 2240.
 MATH 1920 covers multivariable calculus, MATH 2930 is a course in ordinary and partial differential equations, and MATH 2940 is a linear algebra course.
-MATH 1920 is the prerequisite for both MATH 2930 and 2940, which are independent and can be taken in either order.
-MATH 1920 and 2940 are sufficient prerequisites for most higher-level math courses.
-In fact, some engineering programs do not require 2930.
+MATH 1920 is the prerequisite for both MATH 2930 and MATH 2940, which are independent and can be taken in either order.

-MATH 2130 is a course with many different topics, including differential equations and multivariable calculus.
-MATH 2310 is an applied linear algebra course that is less theoretical than 2210.
+MATH 2130 (spring only, not offered 2023-2024) is a course with many different topics, including differential equations and multivariable calculus.
+MATH 2310 (fall only, not offered 2023-2024) is an applied linear algebra course that is less theoretical than MATH 2210.
 The only prerequisite for MATH 2310 is MATH 1110, but it is also a good option for students who have taken MATH 2130 and want to learn some linear algebra.
 Both courses are intended for students who do not expect to take more advanced math courses.

 Transfer Credit and Placement